Electric Vehicle spending

 So who’s driving the change and who’s still stuck in second gear?

-As experts in car insurance, we were keen to share our knowledge on how car insurance works for this new age of clean vehicles.
+As experts in comprehensive car insurance, we were keen to share our knowledge on how car insurance works for this new age of clean vehicles.

 We understand that every car is different, and the same goes for car insurance policies – they’re not all the same.
 Car insurance policies can vary based on a number of factors, such as the level of cover provided or the way a payout may be calculated in the event you need to make a claim.